alex-gutev/cl-environments/README.md

 each implementation.

-ON implementations, which do not provide the CLTL2 environment access API, the environment information is extracted using a code-walker bound to `*MACROEXPAND-HOOK*`.
+ON implementations, which do not provide the CLTL2 environment access API, the environment information is extracted by code-walking the forms which modify the environment.

 The following functions/macros are provided by this library on all
 implementations: